CBMW/OSBot/README.md

-Old school runescape Automatic Oak Banker.

-Takes advantage of OSBOT API calls to automate gaming.
+Taking advantage of OSBOT API calls to automate gaming.

+Current projects for OSBot:
+  -WildernessSlayer
+  -Vet'ion